billylarsson/comicreader/README.md

 # comicreader

-Code here is experimental, for better stability click RELEASES to the right ->

 ![Screenshot from 2021-10-08 21-22-22](https://user-images.githubusercontent.com/59517785/136614432-e6602d61-dc0a-4c6a-a251-6c847edd9698.png)

+<h3>If you're on Windows i assume all you need to do is to run Comicreader.exe.
+Goto the RELEASE-area and download the zipfile.</h3>

 INSTALLATION:

-If you're on Windows i assume all you need to do is to unpack the ZIP-file and run the Comicreader.exe file

 1: Install Python:
 https://www.python.org/downloads/